How selling gold from Melrose by post works

 Because GoldPaid works entirely by post across the UK, you do all of this from home, in your own time.
 No shop, no queue, and nobody watching over your shoulder while you think.

-Where Melrose sits, and what its parcels usually hold
+Where Melrose sits, and what happens to a parcel from it

 Melrose is a small Scottish Borders town beneath the Eildon Hills, gathered around the ruins of its medieval abbey.
 It is a quiet, settled town in a rural part of the Borders.
 Melrose residents sell gold and silver by post, UK-wide, with no shop visit needed.